Home Loans

 3. Title Deed

 The Title Deed is a pivotal document in the resale flat registration process, serving as concrete proof of the seller’s ownership and their legal right to sell the property.
 As a fundamental part of the documents required for resale flat purchase, it details the property’s exact location, size, and boundaries, along with the owner’s information and any previous transfers of ownership.
-It is imperative for buyers to verify the authenticity and clarity of the Title Deed to avoid future legal complications.
+Buyers must verify the authenticity and clarity of the Title Deed to avoid future legal complications.
 This involves ensuring the deed is free from encumbrances or disputes, often verified through legal counsel or local authorities.
 Its accuracy is not only vital for a safe transaction but also crucial for property transfer procedures, securing loans, and maintaining transparent property records.

 4. Certificates of Completion and Occupancy: Your Assurance of Compliance